Major depressive episode: Signs and symptoms

-Nearly every day, the person may be indecisive or have trouble thinking or concentrating.
-These issues cause significant difficulty in functioning for those involved in intellectually demanding activities, such as school and work, especially in difficult fields.
-Depressed people often describe a slowing of thought, inability to concentrate and make decisions, and being easily distracted.
+A general lack of energy, fatigue, and tiredness that cannot be otherwise explained is also a symptom of a major depressive episode.
+A person may feel tired without engaging in any physical activity, which may cause day-to-day tasks, such as showering, to become unmanageable.
+This may also lead to difficulties with everyday decisions or trouble thinking or concentrating.
+This criterion requires this difficulty to cause significant difficulty in functioning for those involved in intellectually demanding activities, such as school and work, especially in difficult fields.
+Individuals with depression often describe a slowing of thought, an inability to concentrate and make decisions, and being easily distracted.
 In the elderly, the decreased concentration caused by a major depressive episode may present as deficits in memory.
 This is referred to as pseudodementia and often goes away with treatment.
-Decreased concentration may be reported by the patient, or observed by others.
-Since depression makes it more difficult to stay concentrated, a lot of people will notice that they aren't doing well in school or at their job, which makes their depression even worse.
+Decreased concentration may be reported by the patient or observed by others.